microsoft/nni/docs/en_US/Tutorial/WebUI.md

 ![](../../img/webui-img/download.png)

-* You can change experiment param such as maxExecDuration, maxTrialNum and trial concurrency on here.
+* You can change some experiment configurations such as maxExecDuration, maxTrialNum and trial concurrency on here.

 ![](../../img/webui-img/edit-experiment-param.png)